MacPython/astropy-wheels/README.rst

   (Manylinux1_).  ``delocate`` and ``auditwheel`` copy the required dynamic libraries into the wheel and relinks the extension modules against the copied libraries;
-* uploads the built wheels to http://wheels.scipy.org (a Rackspace container kindly donated by Rackspace to scikit-learn).
+* uploads the built wheels to a Rackspace container - see "Using the repository" above.
+The containers were kindly donated by Rackspace to scikit-learn).

 The resulting wheels are therefore self-contained and do not need any external dynamic libraries apart from those provided as standard by OSX / Linux as